-If a waiver participant wishes to enroll in the Services My Way program, the waiver case manager will have the participant complete a Consumer Inquiry Form and provide a copy to the Services My Way Program Coordinator.
-Then, the waiver case manager will review the requirements of the program with the participant, and oversee their signing of the Participant Consent Form.
-The waiver case manager will also develop, with the waiver participant, a revised person-centered ISP, including the participant-directed service option and a risk management plan using a person-centered approach.
-He/she will also compute the waiver participant’s PDS monthly allocation amount using a standard methodology developed by DHCF.
-The waiver case manager will send the executed Participant Consent Form along with the waiver participant’s revised person-centered ISP, risk management plan and PDS monthly allocation amount to the Services My Way Program Coordinator.
-The Services My Way Program Coordinator will then forward these documents and a referral for enrollment into the Services My Way program to the VF/EA FMS-Support Broker entity.
-The VF/EA FMS-Support Broker entity will assign a support broker to the waiver participant and commence the enrollment process.
+If a waiver participant wishes to enroll in the Services My Way program, the waiver case manager reviews the requirements of the program with the participant, and develops, with the participant, a revised person-centered ISP, including the participant-directed service option.
+The case manager sends the revised person-centered ISP to the Services My Way Program Coordinator.
+The Services My Way Program Coordinator then forwards the person-centered ISP to the VF/EA FMS-Support Broker entity.
+The VF/EA FMS-Support Broker entity assigns a support broker to the waiver participant and commences the enrollment process.

-The PDS budget, developed by the waiver participant and his/her support broker, will be submitted to the Services My Way Program Coordinator for review and approval.
-The support broker will conduct a comprehensive orientation and training with the waiver participant/representative-employer using standard, easy to understand materials approved by DHCF.
-The support broker will also assist the participant/representative employer in completing forms and agreements and providing required information as requested in the Participant/Representative Employer Enrollment Packet and PDW Employment and Individual-Directed Goods and Services Vendor Engagement Packet prepared and distributed by the VF/EA FMS-Support Broker entity and any other forms and/or agreements, as required by DHCF.
+The support broker conducts a comprehensive orientation and training with the waiver participant and the participant’s authorized representative, if applicable, using standard, easy to understand materials approved by DHCF.
+The support broker also assists the participant and authorized representative, if applicable, in completing forms and agreements and providing required information as requested in the Participant/Representative Employer Enrollment Packet and PDW Employment and Individual-Directed Goods and Services Vendor Engagement Packet prepared and distributed by the VF/EA FMS-Support Broker entity and any other forms and/or agreements, as required by DHCF.
+Following training and completion of all required documentation, the participant’s PDS budget, developed by the participant, the authorized representative, if applicable, and the support broker, is submitted to the Services My Way Program Coordinator for review.
+Upon approval of the PDS budget, the Program Coordinator issues the appropriate service authorizations and submits the necessary information to the VF/EA FMS-Support Broker entity for enrollment of the participant and the participant’s PDW(s) into its system.

 New Waiver Participants –

-New waiver participants will be connected with waiver services through the Aging and Disability Resource Center (ADRC) within the DC Office on Aging (DCOA).
-Medicaid Enrollment Specialists at the ADRC will provide comprehensive options counseling and introduce EPD waiver applicants to the Services My Way program and participant-directed services using standard, easily understandable information approved by DHCF.
-If an EPD waiver applicant expresses an interest in enrolling in the Services My Way program, the Medicaid Enrollment Specialist will assist the individual with completing a Consumer Inquiry Form.
-The form will be submitted to the Services My Way Program Coordinator, who will contact the participant and his/her assigned waiver case manager after the participant is enrolled in the EPD waiver regarding enrollment in the Services My Way program.
-The participant will then work with the waiver case manager and support broker as described above for currently enrolled waiver participants.
+New waiver participants are connected with waiver services through the Aging and Disability Resource Center (ADRC) within the DC Office on Aging (DCOA).
+Medicaid Enrollment Specialists at the ADRC provide comprehensive options counseling and introduce EPD Waiver applicants to the Services My Way program and participant-directed services using standard, easily understandable information approved by DHCF.
+If an EPD Waiver applicant expresses an interest in enrolling in the Services My Way program, once the applicant is enrolled in the EPD Waiver and a case manager is assigned, the newly enrolled participant will work with the waiver case manager and support broker as described above for currently enrolled waiver participants.

 Entities Supporting Individuals:

-The VF/EA FMS-Support Broker entity selected through an RFP will work with waiver participants enrolled in the Services My Way program to provide support and facilitate their success in self-directing their approved PDCS and individual-directed goods and services and managing their PDS budget.
-The VF/EA FMS-Support Broker entity will operate in accordance with Section 3504 of the Internal Revenue Code and Rev. Proc.
+The VF/EA FMS-Support Broker entity selected through an RFP works with waiver participants enrolled in the Services My Way program to provide support and facilitate their success in self-directing their approved PDCS and individual-directed goods and services and managing their PDS budgets.
+The VF/EA FMS-Support Broker entity operates in accordance with 26 U.S.C. § 3504 and Rev. Proc.
 70-6, as modified by REG-137036-08 and Rev. Proc.
-2013-39 and will provide both financial management services (FMS) and information and assistance (I&A) services as administrative activities.
+2013-39, and provides both financial management services (FMS) and information and assistance (I&A) services as administrative activities.
 The scope of FMS and I&A services provided by the VF/EA FMS-Support Broker entity are described in detail in subsequent sections.